amydevs/ygopro_core_rs/README.md

 # Examples

 TBD...

 See [EDOPro](https://github.com/ProjectIgnis/EDOPro) itself for an idea on how the library is used.

+Or the tests found in [`./src/duel.rs`](./src/duel.rs).

 # What About the Query/Message Buffers?

 The de/serialization of those buffers are outside of the scope of default features of this crate.
 This is to be done at a later date, either as an optional feature or a separate create, depending on how suitable the data structures are for the Bevy Rust EDOPro client I'll eventually make.
+For now, common message constants can be found under `ygopro_core_rs::common`.